 1. Superfluid Plasma Representation

-The velocity field is:
+The velocity field is given by:

 2. Excitation and Phase Collapse